techiediaries/techiediaries/_posts/2020/laravel/2020-09-16-laravel-8-auth-scaffolding-jetstream-inertiajs-livewire.md

 ## Conclusion

-In this article, we've seen how to use Laravel 8 authentication scaffolding to implement authentication using Jetstream with or without Inertia.js/Vue.js.
+In this article, we've seen how to use Jetstream scaffolding to implement Laravel 8 authentication using Inertia.js (Vue.js) and Livewire (Blade).